 - Composition of Board.
 Nasdaq Rule 5605(b)(1) requires a Nasdaq listed company to have a majority of the board be independent.
-In this regard, we have elected to adopt the practices of our home country, the Cayman Islands, which practices do not require a majority independent board. - Under NASDAQ Global Market standards, a listed company must have an audit committee of at least 3 members of the Board and be comprised only of independent directors.
+In this regard, we have elected to adopt the practices of our home country, the Cayman Islands, which practices do not require a majority independent hoard - Under NASDAQ Global Market standards, a listed company must have an audit committee of at least 3 members of the Board and be comprised only of independent directors.
 The Cayman Islands does not require a publicly traded company to establish such committee.
-We have established an audit committee, consisting of two independent directors, Ms. CHEN Jie and Mr. Joel A. GALLO.
-We intend to appoint a new independent director to our board of directors and audit committee before March 25, 2022. - Under NASDAQ Global Market standards, a listed company must have a compensation committee and a nominating/corporate governance committee composed only of independent directors.
+We have established an audit committee, consisting of two independent directors, Ms. CHEN Jie and Mr. Joel A. GALLO. - Under NASDAQ Global Market standards, a listed company must have a compensation committee and a nominating/corporate governance committee composed only of independent directors.
 The Cayman Islands does not require a publicly traded company to establish such committees.
 As a foreign private issuer, we intend to follow our home country practice and will not establish a compensation committee or a nominating/corporate governance committee.

 Our shareholders may be afforded less protection than they would otherwise enjoy under the Nasdaq corporate governance listing standards applicable to U.S. domestic issuers.
 See "Item 3.
-Key Information - D. Risk Factors-Risks Related to Our ADSs-As a company incorporated in the Cayman Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters in lieu of the corporate governance listing standards applicable to U.S. domestic issuers, which home country practices may afford comparatively less protection to shareholders."
+Key Information-D. Risk Factors-Risks Related to Our ADSs-As a company incorporated in the Cayman Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters in lieu of the corporate governance listing standards applicable to U.S. domestic issuers, which home country practices may afford comparatively less protection to shareholders."